-I've just dug up lots of Japanese Anemone which could be planted now for flowering next Autumn.
+I've just dug up more Japanese Anemone which could be planted now for flowering next Autumn.
 You're welcome to take as many as you like.

 The following is taken off a garden website, and if you'd like information on transplanting, read this: